wiremock/python-wiremock/README.md

 ## Quick Start

-The preferred way of using wiremock to mock your services is by using the provided `WireMockContainer` testcontainer.
+The preferred way of using WireMock to mock your services is by using the provided `WireMockContainer` [testcontainers-python](https://github.com/testcontainers/testcontainers-python).

 ```python
 import pytest